 Sincere appreciation is due to all those who made the publication of this issue possible through contributions, peer reviews, translations, corrections, editorial and electronic-technical work.

-Last but not least, the editorial team would like to thank its sponsors, the Institute of Guanxiology Studies, Taipei (Taiwan), the School of Education at Seattle Pacific University, Seattle (USA), and the Society of Friends and Supporters of Otto-von-Guericke-University Magdeburg (Germany) for their continued support and cooperation.
+Last but not least, the editorial team would like to thank its cooperation partners at the College of Education, National Chengchi University and the Institute of Guanxiology Studies, both Taipei (Taiwan), the School of Education at Seattle Pacific University, Seattle (USA), and the Society of Friends and Supporters of Otto-von-Guericke-University Magdeburg (Germany) for their continued support.